sheng-liu/sojourner.github.io/_posts/2019-04-16-axiomatic.md

 ---
 layout: post
-title: An Axiomatic Approach to Diagnosing Neural IR Models
+title: ECIR 2019
 thumbnail: "/img/og_axiomatic.png"
+description: An Axiomatic Approach to Diagnosing Neural IR Models
 ---

 Traditional retrieval models such as BM25 or language models have been engineered based on **search heuristics** that later have been formalized into so-called **axioms**.